Kong/lua-resty-dns-client/README.md

 - BREAKING: the balancer callback is called with a new event; "health" whenever the health status of the balancer changes.

 - Added: keep track of unavailable weight.
-Added the `isHealthy` method to return health, overall weight and unavailable weight.
-Health is determined based on the new property `healthThreshold`.
+Added the `getStatus` method to return health, of the entire balancer structure.
+Health itself is determined based on the new property `healthThreshold`.
 - Added: prevention of cascading failures when balancer is unhealthy.
 Use the `healthThreshold` value to set when the balancer is considered unhealthy.